Minority Heart Health

 African American women

-- African American women have almost two times the risk of stroke than caucasians, and are more likely to die at an earlier age when compared to women of other ethnicities.
+- African American women have an almost two times higher risk of stroke than Caucasians, and are more likely to die at an earlier age when compared to women of other ethnicities.
 Here are a few unsettling stats from the American Heart Association:

 - Cardiovascular diseases kill nearly 50,000 African American women annually.

 - Of African American women ages 20 and older, 49 percent have heart diseases.

 - Only 1 in 5 African American women believes she is personally at risk.

 - Only 52 percent of African American women know the signs and symptoms of a heart attack.

 - Only 36 percent of African American women are aware that heart disease is their greatest health risk.